Wolfgang Kubicki: Dealings with Russia

 In May 2018, Kubicki failed with his demand at the FDP party congress to ease economic sanctions against Russia.

 After the poisoning of Alexei Navalny, Kubicki proposed an import ban on Russian gas.
 He supported the FDP parliamentary group's proposal for a moratorium on the construction of the Nord Stream 2 gas pipeline.

+In March 2024, Kubicki declared that he would vote in favor of the delivery of Taurus KEPD 350 cruise missiles to Ukraine.

 Chemnitz protests

 In August 2018, Kubicki commented on the Chemnitz protests blaming Merkel's migration policy for the roots of the riots.
 This position resulted in criticism by fellow party members including Marie-Agnes Strack-Zimmermann and Ria Schröder.
 However, he said, this is not an explanation for agitation, racism and violence.
-However, other party members such as Christian Linder and Nicola Beer defended Kubicki, who later wrote in a statement on social media that citizens "have the feeling that the state is allowing itself to be paraded - by the right and the left.
+However, other party members such as Christian Lindner and Nicola Beer defended Kubicki, who later wrote in a statement on social media that citizens "have the feeling that the state is allowing itself to be paraded - by the right and the left.
 Shouting 'Germany sucks' and throwing paving stones at police officers is at least as condemnable as right-wing agitation against alleged migrants."